daviddigital/solarapp/README.md

 The scope of this App is for residential users in Australia who are making use of solar/carbon credits available to them, known as small-scale certificates (STCs).

-Where available APIs will be used to determine current STC prices.

-The App will determine a high level estimate and will assume
+Australian Energy Regulator data will be used along with average usage data.

 ## Problem Statement

-Without Solar App it can be hard to determine whether a solar system is worth the investment, and what size solar system to install.
+It can be hard to determine whether a solar system is worth the investment, and what size solar system to install.

-Currently, individuals can reach out to installers for free quotes, but installers have an incentive to get the customer and some solar installers can be pushy.
+Currently, individuals can reach out to installers for free quotes, but installers have an incentive to sign the customer and some solar installers can be pushy.

 Online calculators exist for Solar but they can use confusing terminology and require a lot of input upfront like existing power bill information.
+Solar App is designed to be as user-friendly as possible, with only minimal data required and averages utilised from Government data.

 ## Target Audience

-The primary inteded user of the app are individuals interested in getting solar installed on their roof and want to perform a quick check as to whether the benefits outweigh the costs.
+The primary intended user of the app are individuals interested in getting solar installed on their roof and want to perform a quick check as to whether the benefits outweigh the costs.
 A secondary user could be solar retailers who are preparing a quote for a client.

 ## Example Use Case